 Super light, and refreshing these mango summer rolls with avocado are smooth, creamy, nutty, salty, sweet, and just about everything in between.

-What did you think of these mango summer rolls?
+What did you think of these vegan summer rolls?
 What’s your favorite vegan summer roll recipe?
 Share in the comments below!

 To keep up with me, make sure you’re following me on Pinterest, Facebook, Twitter and Instagram.
 Also don’t forget sign up for my newsletter to get a free weekly meal plan every Sunday (and a free Gluten-Free and Dairy-Free Avocado Recipe Ebook)!